 Style is not this jacket's forte, and it earned one of the lowest scores of the group.
 Designed for the Kahiltna Glacier, not the fashion runway, the Khumbu makes the wearer look like the Michelin Man.
 Whether this jacket is worn in the high mountains or the streets of the coldest cities on the planet, fashion takes a backseat to staying warm and alive.

-Those seeking a jacket for expeditions to the coldest places on earth will not be deterred by this jacket's simple, technical style.
-The North Face McMurdo Parka III scores better in the style category, at least making an effort to look good and fashionable while staying warm.
-The Khumbu Parka makes no such efforts, but we suspect its users won't care.
+That said, those seeking a jacket for expeditions to the coldest places on earth will not be deterred by this jacket's simple, technical style.
+Other jackets make more of an effort to look good and fashionable while staying warm — the Khumbu Parka makes no such efforts, but we suspect its users won't care.

 Down is more durable than synthetic insulation, as long as it is appropriately stored and allowed to loft while not in use.
 We noticed some down feathers escaping through the hood drawcord holes throughout our testing, and although not that much down escaped, it wasn't very reassuring to see.
 The jacket features Taslite fabric reinforcements around the outer forearm and elbow, all the way down to the wrist cuffs, adding durability to the most commonly worn-out areas.

 The shell fabric of the Khumbu is less burly and more fragile than most other jackets in this review and will likely wear out or rip before other jackets, so this jacket earned an average score.
 We especially about its lifespan after a few arctic expeditions, or if users aren't careful with their skis, ice axes, and crampons.
-The cuff closures use velcro, which wears out over time and must be replaced, compared to the sleek and comfortable stretch-knit cuffs of the Arc'teryx Camosun Parka.
+The cuff closures use velcro, which wears out over time and must be replaced.

 Should You Buy the Feathered Friends Khumbu Down Parka?